SHASHANK616/LeetCode/README.md

 # LeetCode
 **LeetCode Solutions**
 Welcome to my LeetCode Solutions repository!
-This repository contains my personal solutions to problems from LeetCode, organized by category and difficulty.
+This repository contains my personal solutions to problems from LeetCode, organized by category and difficulties.

 Repository Structure
 Algorithms: Solutions are categorized into different folders based on the algorithm type (e.g., Arrays, Dynamic Programming, Graph, etc.).